 Greek

 Already in ancient times, the Greeks were able to produce jewellery from gold, silver, iron, copper, precious stones, or pearls.
 The necklaces, earrings, medallions, or bangles were worn on special occasions and were considered symbols of power, dignity, and wealth.
-Even today, jewellery with motifs and designs from ancient Greece is extremely popular.
+Even today, jewellery featuring motifs and designs inspired by ancient Greece remains extremely popular.

 Filter